zhu0lin/letterbuddy/README.md

 For support and questions:
 - Create an issue in the repository
-- Check the API documentation at `/docs`
+- Check the API documentation at http://localhost:8000/docs
-- Review the code examples in the `examples/` directory
+- Review the code examples in the source code

+## 🎯 Getting Started with Handwriting Improvement

+1. **Sign Up**: Create your LetterBuddy account
+2. **Upload Sample**: Take a photo of your handwriting and upload it
+3. **Get Analysis**: Receive AI-powered feedback on your writing
+4. **Practice**: Use AI-generated sentences to improve specific letters
+5. **Track Progress**: Monitor your improvement over time
+6. **Upload Again**: Submit new samples to see your progress

+Start your handwriting improvement journey today! 🚀